gootik/rebar_cmd/README.md

 ### Purpose

-The goal of this plugin is to allow additional commands to rebar3 so that one can use it to manage everything in an erlang project.
+The goal of this plugin is to allow additional commands to rebar3 so that one can use it to manage everything in an Erlang project.

 Wether it is bringing docker containers up, tagging a new release on git or deleting log files, we should be able to use the same build tool for all of that.